Writing Performance Reviews: Everything You Need to Know

 Tips for Writing Performance Reviews: Encourage Discussion

 Communication is the key to successful relationships.
 Performance reviews open the door to honest communication.
 Rather than dread, supervisors should feel this is an opportunity for in-depth discussion.
 Give employees the chance to respond to the overall review, suggestions, and feedback.
-Many bosses discover there are other circumstances or issues affecting their review.
+Many bosses discover other circumstances or issues are affecting their review.

 Tips for Writing Performance Reviews: End on a Positive

-In the same way that managers want to start off the review on a good note, they should end it with something positive, as well.
+In the same way that managers want to start the review on a good note, they should end it with something positive, as well.
 Ending on a positive note is encouraging and shows employees they are appreciated.
 Remember that positive reinforcement boosts confidence and increases overall performance.